 Instant coffee at room temperature is the kind used in frappes because it does not melt the ice prior to blending.
 It also contributes to giving the frappe a thicker consistency as opposed to hot coffee or espresso.
-Milk with a high fat content can also be used.
+Milk with high-fat content can also be used.

-On the other hand, skim milk, 2% whole milk, or other milk alternatives is used in the preparation of lattes to give it its unique consistency and smoothness.
+On the other hand, skim milk, 2% whole milk, or other milk alternatives is used in the preparation of lattes to give them their unique consistency and smoothness.

 9. Calorie content